-By all means, enroll your child in that exclusive Montessori program and encourage extracurriculars so they can get into the college of their dreams, but there are other, more creative ways you can give your child a leg up in life too.
+By all means, enroll your child in that exclusive Montessori program and encourage extracurriculars to get into the college of their dreams, but there are other, more creative ways you can give your child a leg up in life too.

 Teach Them a Second Language Early

-Teaching your child a second language is one of the best things you can do.
-As our world becomes more and more connected, knowing at least one other language, and speaking it like a native speaker, can make finding work easier, it can make traveling more fun, and it opens your child up to many opportunities that otherwise wouldn’t be available.
+Teaching your child a second language is one of the best things you can do, say the experts at Preply.
+As our world becomes more and more connected, knowing at least one other language and speaking it like a native speaker can make finding work easier, make traveling more fun, and open your child up to many opportunities that otherwise wouldn’t be available.

 If you have a family member who speaks another language, invite them over and encourage them to speak it around your child.
 You can learn a new language right alongside your child, or you can find a tutor.

 Travel is another way to give your kid a leg-up on life, says The Points Guy.

 Kids of all ages enjoy the benefits of travel that include: